ks379294/cse15l-lab-reports/lab5.md

 ### A description of what to edit to fix the bug:
 - The error was caused by an attempt to modify a `List` that is does not allow modification.
-- Instead of attempting to `remove` from the list, it uses `driverIndex` to track which `driver` should be assigned to the `passenger`.
+- To fix the bug, instead of attempting to `remove` from the list, use `driverIndex` to track which `driver` should be assigned to the `passenger`.
 - Since the `drivers` list is not modified in the process, it does not produce the `java.lang.UnsupportedOperationException`.